rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-016/index.md

-Development of new tutorial content has slowed down due to wgpu still being in development. [@sotrh] has committed to continue maintaining the project through the comming version changes, and plans to add more new content when the API solidifies.
+Development of new tutorial content has slowed down due to wgpu still being in development. [@sotrh] has committed to continue maintaining the project through the coming version changes, and plans to add more new content when the API solidifies.
 He with the help of other contributors such as GitHub user [@kanerogers] worked through a series of issues to polish the repository before the content freeze.